125 Facts That Will Make You Feel Instantly Smarter

 Canadians are well-known for being incredibly polite, perhaps even to a fault.
 That's why in 2009, the province of Ontario passed the "Apology Act," which states that saying "sorry"—which can be an expression of sympathy or regret—can't legally be considered an admission of guilt or fault.

-What you're seeing is “igengrau,” which is "dark light," often referred to as "brain grey."
+We may call it "pitch black," but what you're seeing is "eigengrau," which is "dark light," often referred to as "brain grey."
 It's the completely uniform dark (almost black) gray background that many people report seeing in the absence of light.
-Some people prefer to call what they see "visual noise" because what they’re seeing is an ever-changing field of tiny white and black dots.
+Some people prefer to call what they see "visual noise" because it's an ever-changing field of tiny white and black dots.

-Nowadays, YouTube is the place to go for makeup tutorials and mukbangs, not to mention toy reviews and streams from the top gamers.
+Today, YouTube is the place to go for makeup tutorials, toy reviews, and music videos.
 But when the site was founded on Valentine's Day in 2005, it was meant to be a dating app where singles could upload video profiles.
 Years later, YouTube cofounder Steve Chen explained, "We always thought there was something with video there, but what would be the actual practical application?
 We thought dating would be the obvious choice."

 While there are 10 federal holidays in the U.S., only two celebrate birthdays.
-Presidents' Day, which takes place in the U.S. annually on the third Monday in February, was started as a celebration of George Washington's birthday, who was born on February 22, 1732.
-Martin Luther King Jr. Day is held on the third Monday of January, which falls close in date to his actual birthday on January 15 and was observed for the first time on January 20, 1986, three years after President Ronald Reagan made the holiday official.
+Presidents' Day started as a celebration of George Washington's birthday, who was born on February 22, 1732.
+Today, it's celebrated on the third Monday in February.
+And Martin Luther King Jr. Day is held on the third Monday of January, which tends to fall close in date to King's actual birthday on January 15th.
+It was observed for the first time on January 20, 1986, three years after former president Ronald Reagan made the holiday official.

-While German Chocolate Cake sounds like something that could originally hail from Berlin or Munich, it wasn't named after its country of origin.
-Instead, it was named after baker Sam German, not the man behind the recipe, but the fellow who invented the chocolate in the cake.
-In 1852, German, who was either American or English—not German—came up with a kind of baking chocolate for the Baker's company who named it after him, i.e. "German's Chocolate."
-When a woman in Texas used the chocolate for her cake recipe and submitted it to a Dallas newspaper, her dessert was deemed “German's Chocolate Cake” thanks to the German’s chocolate that was used.
-In time, the ‘s’ was dropped and it became German Chocolate Cake.
+While German Chocolate Cake sounds like something that originally hailed from Berlin or Munich, it wasn't named after its country of origin.
+Instead, it was named after baker Sam German, who invented the chocolate in the cake, but not the recipe.
+In 1852, German, who was either American or English—not German—came up with a special kind of baking chocolate for the Baker's Chocolate Company, which named it after him, i.e. "German's Chocolate."
+When a woman in Texas used the chocolate for her cake recipe and submitted it to a Dallas newspaper more than a century later in 1957, she named the dessert "German's Chocolate Cake."
+In time, the possessive "'s" was dropped and it became German Chocolate Cake.

 There's only one human who's made the moon their final resting place.
 Eugene Shoemaker was considered one of the founders of planetary science and after a career filled with stellar accomplishments, he spent his days traveling around the world to study impact craters.
 When he passed away in 1997 during one of his trips, his wife, Carolyn, who had once discovered a comet with her husband, sent his ashes to the moon in a metal cylinder that was inscribed with a quote from Romeo and Juliet: "And, when he shall die/Take him and cut him out in little stars/And he will make the face of heaven so fine/That all the world will be in love with night/And pay no worship to the garish sun."